Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-sdk-java.md

 ### <a name="1150"></a><a name="1.15.0"/>1.15.0
 * Melhor desempenho de Série json.
-* Esta versão SDK requer a versão mais recente do Emulador De DB Do Azure Cosmos disponível para download a partir de https://aka.ms/cosmosdb-emulator.
+* Esta versão SDK requer a versão mais recente do [Emulador Db do Azure Cosmos.](https://aka.ms/cosmosdb-emulator)

 ### <a name="1140"></a><a name="1.14.0"/>1.14.0
 * Alterações internas para bibliotecas de amigos da Microsoft.